For credit, funding or the experience?

 Applying for URP course credit

-You can earn from one to four credit hours per semester for your participation in the URP.
-The number of credit hours you earn is negotiable between you and your faculty sponsor.
-If you choose this option you and your sponsor need to:
+Students can earn from one to four credit hours per semester for participation in the URP.
+The number of credit hours earned is negotiable between the student and the faculty sponsor.
+If this option is choosen, the student and faculty sponsor need to:

-- Determine how many credit hours you will earn (1 to 4)
+- Determine how many credit hours the student will earn (1 to 4)

-- Decide exactly what is expected of you, such as your time commitment, the type of work to be submitted, etc.
+- Decide exactly what is expected of the student, such as time commitment and the type of work to be submitted

-- Agree on how your grade will be determined
+- Agree on how the grade for the student will be determined

-If your registration for the term exceeds 21 credit hours after designating the URP credit hours, you will be required to pay for the additional credit hours.
-During the summer term, you will be billed for each URP credit hour for which you register.
+If registration for the term exceeds 21 credit hours after designating the URP credit hours, students will be required to pay for the additional credit hours.
+During the summer term, students will be billed for each URP credit hour for which registered.

-Submit your URP application to the URP Department Coordinator, the Coordinator will forward the complete application to the Office of Undergraduate Education.
+Submit the URP application to the URP Department Coordinator, the Coordinator will forward the complete application to the Office of Undergraduate Education.

 All applications with the "Participating for Credit" designation are approved at the Department level.
 Therefore, no formal approval notification is sent from the Office of Undergraduate Education.

 Applying for funding

 In the past, students who have participated in the URP for pay have earned up to $3,000 per semester.
 The majority of participants earn over $400 per semester.

 URP funding comes from two sources: